opmorgan/py-seqtest/README.md

 Task for evaluating cognitive sequencing ability in cerebellar ataxia, used in Morgan et al. (2021)[^1].
 Task and stimuli are adapted from Leggio et al. (2008)[^2].

+Analysies scripts, including data and analyses reported in Morgan et al. (2021), are available in the repo [seqtest-analysis](https://github.com/opmorgan/seqtest-analysis)

 ## Installation